 Auditors play a major role in corporate governance and capital markets.
-Ex ante, auditors facilitate firms' access to finance by creating trust on public investors.
+Ex ante, auditors facilitate firms' access to finance by creating trust among public investors.
 Ex post, auditors can prevent misbehavior and prevent financial fraud by corporate insiders.
 In order to fulfill these goals, however, in addition to having the adequate knowledge and expertise, auditors should perform their functions in an independent manner.
-Unfortunately, for a variety of reasons, including the possibility of providing non-audit services or the fact of being hired and paid by the audited company, auditors face a clear conflict of interest.
-Therefore, even if they eventually act independently, investors have incentives to think otherwise.
-And if so, this lack of trust must be translated in an overall increase of a firm's cost of capital.
+Unfortunately, for a variety of reasons, including the possibility of providing nonaudit services or the fact of being hired and paid by the audited company, auditors face a clear conflict of interest.
+Therefore, even if they eventually act independently,